-Send From China is a subsidiary of SFC services and a sister company of EXchain, that operates in Hong Kong.
+Send From China is a subsidiary of SFC services that operates in Hong Kong.

 They’ve fulfillment centers and warehouses located in Shenzhen, Shanghai, and Dongguan.
-They offer services to mainly made-in-China products and to help Chinese ecommerce stores to store and ship their products all over the world.
+They offer services to mainly made-in-China products and help both domestic Chinese e-commerce stores and international companies to store and ship their products all over the world.

-They also offer easy online store integration with Web Service APIs that allows sellers to track orders, manage inventory, and keep an eye on product information and order processing.
+They also offer easy online store integration with Web Service APIs that allow sellers to track orders, manage inventory, and keep an eye on product information and order processing.

 Their fulfillment services include: